Skip to content

 The OnCall Difference

-€150 all-in.
+One flat, all-in price.
 No ER copay surprises.
 No long waits.
 No wasted vacation days.
-A doctor trained in acute GI issues arrives with everything needed: IV line, saline, antiemetics, antibiotics (if appropriate).
+A doctor trained in acute GI issues arrives with everything needed: clinical assessment, antiemetics, antibiotics (if appropriate), and a hospital referral for IV rehydration if your dehydration is severe.
 They'll also check if you should avoid your flight home or if rest + meds is enough.

 Available 8am–8pm daily across Ibiza.
 Book via the OnCall app or website in 2 minutes.